JakeDG/SABRE-Series/README.md

 Embark on a campaign of fun and immersive missions of different types and sizes in which how you want to complete the mission is entirely up to you.
 All missions require no add-ons and are heavily tested to ensure the best quality.

 All SABRE Missions Feature:

-SP / COOP - 5 Players
+	SP/COOP - 5 Players
 	Parameters for Multiplayer
 	No Addons Required
 	Loadouts adjusted depending on DLC owned
 	FHQ Tasktracker by Varanon
 	AIS Revive by Psycho
 	Varying amounts of randomization
 	Codex for the Sabre Universe (If you would like to read it)